Trains Wales services on the

 Nearby is the Fourteen Locks Canal and Conference Centre, part of the former Monmouth and Brecon Canal.

 This long-term Phase Two station will serve mainly residential areas on the outskirts of Newport.
+Work on building the station is underway, and it is expected to open during 2014.

 This page is an extract from the Valley Lines pages.
 To access the main